dionys93/ety-dictionary/data-text/inglisce/orthography/etymological-strata/germanic-and-old-english/kn.md

-# The Germanic "kn-" Cluster: Vowel Length and PIE Restoration
+# The Germanic "kn-" Cluster

 In Old and Middle English, words beginning with **cn-** and **kn-** were fully pronounced as a hard consonant cluster (e.g., `/kniht/`).
 By the 17th century, the `/k/` fell silent, leaving Modern English with an awkward "ghost" letter that serves no phonetic purpose.